A Short Description of Both Software Suites

 The hoice between SAS and R always depends on organizational requirements.
 Large-scale organizations usually opt for SAS over R. Further, for a beginner wishing to learn a programming language, R is not the correct option.
 Because, it is lengthy and complex to learn.
 The learner must also consider his/her career phase and financial stability while making a choice between SAS and R.

-If you would like to learn more about SAS, check out this Best SAS Course.
+If you would like to learn more about R, check out this R Tutorial.

 There will be more blogs on other trending technologies, so don’t forget to visit again!